 Stick to the tried and tested format

 Finally, don’t try and re-invent the wheel when laying out your press release.
-Instead, stick to the standard press release format (Click here to download a template and sample in Microsoft Word format).
+Instead, stick to the standard press release format.
 You don’t have long to grab the readers’ attention.
 If you give them all the relevant information in a format and layout they’re familiar with, then they will spend less time trying to make sense of the document and more time actually reading into it.

 Creating a killer press release is one of the most effective ways to boost your PR and marketing efforts.
 So put these tips into practice today when crafting a new press release, and increase your visibility and traffic online.